Gantt Chart Maker Open App

 How long should an MVP take?

 8–16 weeks.
-Anything longer than 4 months is rarely an MVP — it is a full product disguised as one.
+Anything longer than 4 months is rarely an MVP.
+It is a full product disguised as one.

 How do I know the problem is validated?